 You can help support state parks by buying a ParkPass.
 Upon arrival, state park visitors pay a $5 daily or $50 annual parking fee that helps fund campground renovations, group shelter construction, dock replacements and much more.
 Annual ParkPasses are good for 12 months from the date of purchase.
 The daily ParkPass is valid at all state parks visited the same day.
 It is not valid at state historic sites.
 Overnight guests pay the daily ParkPass fee only once during their stay, regardless of duration.
 To buy an Annual ParkPass, visit any Georgia State Park office or buy a ParkPass online.
 (Please allow 7–10 business days for shipping.)
 Annual ParkPass discounts of 50% are available for seniors 62 and older, and 25% for active military and veterans.
 Discounted passes must be purchased in person.
+Ask about bulk discounts for corporations and organizations.

 Since the Chattahoochee River National Recreation Areas, Stone Mountain, Corps of Engineers lakes, Jekyll Island and Lake Lanier are not state parks, they are not covered by the ParkPass.
 The ParkPass also is not valid at Wildlife Management Areas or Public Fishing Areas.
 These locations are covered by the Georgia Outdoor Recreational Pass (GORP) available from the DNR’s Wildlife Resources Division.